TomBers/oblique-angles/_posts/2025-09-25-skibidi-toilet-super-ai.md

   * Many try, and some are better than others, but it is fundamentally impossible to predict.

 * Out of distribution
-  * By definition it has to be something unique, illiciting a `thats cool` response.
+  * By definition it has to be something unique, eliciting a `thats cool` response.

 * Models other minds
   * The tone \ content \ semiotics has to speak to a large enough group of people and worth sharing.